-The third episode of Loki was a doozie!
-We finally spent time away from the TVA and watched the two Lokis get to know each other.
+The third episode of Loki is a doozie!
+We finally spend time away from the TVA and watch the two Lokis get to know each other.
 The episode name, Lamentis, is a reference to the apocalyptic moon both Lokis end up on after escaping the TVA headquarters.

 I have to say – the series just keeps getting better and better.
 It’s not the typical slow-burn approach almost every series on television uses now, which I appreciate.
 The plot is developing at a perfect pace and the character development is deep.